 Don't toss out those orchid cactus cuttings!
 Propagate them to get more of these captivating plants.

 Growing this flowering cactus is easy, but a few things you can do will help it to bloom:

 Repot every 2-3 years, moving up to a pot 1 size larger.
-It prefers to be slightly pot-bound and blooms best this way.
+Orchid cactus prefers to be slightly pot-bound and blooms best this way.
 Wait till early spring to repot -- never while it's blooming, which will cause its buds and blooms to drop.